apache/struts-site/source/core-developers/accessing-application-session-request-objects.md

 <s:property value="#attr.myId" />

-Reminder: attr is for Page scope attributes first, but will search the remaining scopes, in order, seeking a match.
+<p>Reminder: #attr is for Page scope attributes first, but will search the remaining scopes, in order, seeking a match.</p>
 ```